vaonet/imprs-scripts/Network Tests and Tasks/readme.md

-# Network Test and Task scripts
+# Network Test and Task Scripts

 * IFACE - Contains scripts that monitor interfaces on equipment
 * EQUIP - Contains scripts that monitor equipment